 Add the 1-10 scores together then divide by three to get your average.
 Repeat this exercise for each option you're considering then rank all the options by their ICE scores.

-Options at the top of the list will have the highest expected value and should be given priority over the others.
+Options at the top of the list will have the highest expected value and could be given priority over the others.

 This is how you plan your life on the timescale of weeks or months.
-For example, it's how my business decides which marketing projects to pursue.
+It's how my businesses decide which projects to pursue.

 Refer to this image for context.